upbound/docs/content/all-spaces/self-hosted-spaces/query-api.md

 Adjust the `Cluster` and `Pooler` resources to your needs, for example by changing the `spec.storage.size` or `spec.imageName`.

-CloudNativePG takes care of setting up the necessary Secrets, we just need to configure Spaces to use them.
+CloudNativePG takes care of setting up the necessary Secrets, you just need to configure Spaces to use them.

 You can now install Spaces however you want making sure to pass the settings below: